 Mission and implementation

-Originality and Competitivity of CENTERA approach are based on three pillars:
+The originality and Competitivity of CENTERA approach are based on three pillars:

 - Interdisciplinary character based on a synergy of top-level researchers in the field of physics, biomedicine, chemistry, materials science, and electronics to create a strongly and efficiently interacting environment integrated around the exploration of THz science and technology.